Well, we're going to have a hurricane out there, Hurricane Bertha.

 We've got a bunch of literally insane people working on a hoax of a problem that is never going to materialize, getting people all worked up, coming up with some of the dumbest, stupidest ideas.

-Now, if they wanted to do this as a lifestyle option, you can live on your own island, which is essentially a a cruise ship that floats around the globe, but you don't know where it's going because it's totally dependent on where the currents take it.
+Now, if they wanted to do this as a lifestyle option, you can live on your own island, which is essentially a cruise ship that floats around the globe, but you don't know where it's going because it's totally dependent on where the currents take it.

-You can end up in Antarctic in this thing.
+You could end up in Antarctic in this thing, if there still is one.

-Um The Daily Mail, a UK Daily Mail again.
+The Daily Mail, a UK Daily Mail again.

-The headline says it all, research.
+The headline says it all.

-Wind power pricier and emits more CO2 than thought.
+Wind power, pricier and emits more CO2 than thought.

-It's an interesting look here at the uh overall effects of the use of wind power, but the bottom line, I've read the story, so you don't have to.
+It's an interesting look here at the overall effects of the use of wind power, but the bottom line, I've read the story, so you don't have to.

 The bottom line is because of the variability of wind, the gas turbines used to supplement a wind plan will result in an overall net increase in CO2 emissions than if the power grid was planned as solely relying on gas turbines with no wind power contribution.